 Dinners served under the stars, or in the dining sheltered area overlooking the Busanga floodplains.
 The camp facilities include so a well-stocked bar where guests can relax after their game viewing activities.

 This area is well known for its range of game, including wildebeest, zebra, buffalo, cheetah, wild dog and birdlife.
 This area also provides some of the best lion viewing in the whole of Africa.
 Guests can enjoy day and night drives and specialist birding drives.
-Walking is seasonal and safety dependant.
+Walking is seasonal and safety dependent.

 The camp is on the Busanga Plains in the northern part of the Kafue National Park whose floodpains are fed by the perennial Lunga, Lufupa and Kafue Rivers.
-As the dry season progesses (from May onwards) the floodplains dry up and large herds of puku, lechwe and wildebeest begin to move onto the plains to graze, followed by other plains game ranging from zebra and buffalo to roan and orbi.
+As the dry season progresses (from May onwards) the floodplains dry up and large herds of puku, lechwe and wildebeest begin to move onto the plains to graze, followed by other plains game ranging from zebra and buffalo to roan and orbi.
 Predators include resident prides of lion, cheetah and sometimes wild dog.

 The owners of this lodge consider their use of energy & water, recycle, back research initiatives and promote local conservation education.